olib963/types/README.md

 - `survey`
 - `contiguous`

+The original repo was written for Scala, but Golang examples have been added in the `golang` directory where possible.
+Due to Go's lack of sum types certain refactorings (e.g. the redux one) are not possible.

 ## Inefficiencies

 There are more efficient/idiomatic ways of implementing certain things in this repo, but the slightly less standard approach